andre-mare/andre-mare.github.io/personal-development/communication-skills/_posts/2024-01-01-the-coin-feedback-model.md

 Help the individual see how they should have acted and what they can do differently next time.

 ## How to Give COIN Feedback?
-**1. Describe the Context**
+1. Describe the Context
 : Set the stage for your feedback by describing the specific situation that prompted it.
 Provide precise details to ensure the recipient understands the context.
 : _Example_: During yesterday’s team meeting, I noticed something I want to discuss with you.

-**2. Describe the Observation**
+2. Describe the Observation

-Next, focus on the actions or behaviours you observed.
+: Next, focus on the actions or behaviours you observed.
 Stick to what you saw or heard, avoiding assumptions or interpretations.

-I noticed you ridiculed a team member who was absent from the meeting.
+: _Example_: I noticed you ridiculed a team member who was absent from the meeting.
 It wasn’t just a one-off quip; you did it three times.
-{:.note title="Example"}

-**3. Describe the Impact**
+3. Describe the Impact

-Explain how the observed behaviour affected others or the team.
+: Explain how the observed behaviour affected others or the team.
 Use concrete examples to illustrate the impact.

-The result was that some of the team laughed, but the rest felt uncomfortable and embarrassed.
+: _Example_: The result was that some of the team laughed, but the rest felt uncomfortable and embarrassed.
 This frustrates me because it undermines my goal of creating a high-performance team.
-{:.note title="Example"}

-**4. Outline the Next Steps**
+4. Outline the Next Steps

-Discuss how to move forward and what changes you expect.
+: Discuss how to move forward and what changes you expect.
 Ensure this is a collaborative process.

-In the future, I’d like you to keep such thoughts to yourself.
+: _Example_: In the future, I’d like you to keep such thoughts to yourself.
 How do you think we can prevent this from happening again?
-{:.note title="Example"}

 ## Guidelines for Effective COIN Feedback
 Here are some tips to enhance the effectiveness of your feedback using the COIN model: